OmkarSurve07/OmkarSurve07/README.md

 ### Hi there 👋

-I am Omkar, a software Engineer, passionate about Developing applications for Humans 🤣.
+I am Omkar, a software Engineer, passionate about Developing applications for Humans.

 I mostly work with Python 🐍 Django, MVC and MTV Frameworks.